xbeat/Machine-Learning/README.md

 Introduction to LLM-Based Agents

 LLM-Based Agents are systems that leverage large language models to plan, reason, and act in real-world scenarios.
 These agents combine the powerful natural language processing capabilities of LLMs with decision-making algorithms to perform complex tasks autonomously.
 They represent a significant advancement in artificial intelligence, enabling more sophisticated interactions between humans and machines.

+## Effective Resource Management in Python

+Resource Management Basics

+Python's memory management system automatically handles object cleanup through garbage collection, but certain system resources like file handles and network sockets require explicit management to ensure proper release.
+Understanding the basics of resource handling is crucial for writing robust and leak-free applications.

 ## Measuring Data Drift with KL Divergence and Wasserstein Distance